 Protect Our Reefs Grant Program

-MarineLab received approval for its Coral Reef Classroom for the school year 2011-2012!
-In 2010, we received two grants through the Protect our Reefs grant program.
+MarineLab has received approval for its Coral Reef Classroom for the school year 2013-2014!
+This will be the fourth year that we have received funding for this project through the Protect our Reefs grant program.
 This grant program is administered by Mote Marine Lab and funded by the sale of the Protect Our Reefs Florida Specialty license plate

 Coral Reef Classroom